How To Avoid A Blocked Soakaway

 A soakaway is a system in which a hole has been dug in the ground, filled with a material or a soakaway crate which allows surface water to percolate back into the earth close to where it falls.
 Although other materials can be used to fill the soakaway holes, soakaway crates are now a more favoured option as they are lightweight with a high void ratio that can be used in residential, commercial, industrial and retail applications.

 Identifying a Blocked Soakaway

 The most obvious signs of a blocked soakaway will be apparent near the location of the soakaway itself.
-There may be dips in the ground or water logging, or there may be water pollution nearby.
+There may be dips in the ground or waterlogging, or there may be water pollution nearby.
 In extreme circumstances the rainwater pipes or channel drains that feed into the soakaway may back up and overflow.

 Reasons for a Blocked Soakaway

-It can be hard to tell exactly what has caused your blocked soakaway, but these are a few of the most common reasons:
+It can be hard to tell exactly what has caused your blocked soakaway, but these are the three most common reasons:

-- A collapse in the pipes feeding the soakaway causing a disruption in the flow of wastewater.
+- A collapse in the pipes feeding the soakaway causing a disruption in the flow of rainwater.

-For a reliable soakaway system, we recommend using soakaway crates as they can be wrapped in a geotextile membrane to help maintain efficiency.
-If you require any further information about soakaway systems, take a look at our guides and tips section, with topics covering installation, maintenance and more.
+If you require any further information about soakaway systems, please take a look at our guides and tips section, with topics covering installation, maintenance and much more besides.